 10 Tips for Helping Children Cope with Disaster

-After a disaster, parents, teachers and caregivers look for advice on how to help children cope with the after-effects.
+After a disaster, parents, teachers and caregivers look for advice on how to help children manage stress.
 These 10 tips from Save the Children’s emergency response experts can ensure that children get the support they need – well after the disaster is over.

 - Limit TV time.

-While it’s important for adults to stay informed about the disaster, TV images and reports may be confusing and frightening for children.
+While it’s important for adults to stay informed about the disaster, TV images and reports may be a source of stress.
 Watching too many reports of the disaster can overwhelm children.